ianstormtaylor/slate/docs/guides/schemas.md

 When you need this level of specificity, using the `validateNode` property of the editor or plugins is handy.

 However, only use it when you absolutely have to.
-And when you do, you need to be aware of its performance. `validateNode` will be called **every time the node changes**, so it should be as performant as possible.
-That's why the example above returns early, so that the smallest amount of work is done as possible each time it is called.
+And when you do, make sure to optimize the function's performance. `validateNode` will be called **every time the node changes**, so it should be as performant as possible.
+That's why the example above returns early, so that the smallest amount of work is done each time it is called.

 ## Multi-step Normalizations

 Some normalizations will require multiple `change` function calls in order to complete.
-But after calling the first change function, the resulting document will be normalized, changing it out from under you.
+But after calling the first change function, the resulting document will be normalized, changing the document out from underneath you.
 This can cause unintended behaviors.

 Consider the following validation function that merges adjacent text nodes together.